"Medicine should be viewed as social justice work."

 Dental Hub is an open-source app created to support BPOC+ delivery by auxiliary providers in primary care settings.
 Its people-centered design prioritizes easy patient follow-up and referral for auxiliaries who work in communities where they are familiar faces.

-Dental Hub was developed in collaboration with Abhiyantrik Technology in Kathmandu, Nepal.
-Key public health metrics collected through Dental Hub are building a database of powerful population health trends that can be used to continually adjust delivery of care based on the needs of Nepal's rural communities.
-Our real-time web interface provides up-to-date analytics of Dental Hub data.
+Dental Hub was developed in collaboration with Pegotech a technology company based in Singapore with developers in Nepal, and Buddhist Library Cambodia Project, a partner NGO based in Sydney with programming in Cambodia.Dental Hub is used by clinicians to collect essential dental public health metrics.
+The Dental Hub database allows evaluation of population health trends that can be used to continually adjust delivery of care based on the needs of Nepal's rural communities.
+Additionally, these trends can be evaluated across multiple countries using a standard data structure, creating the first ever data-driven quality assurance framework for the BPOC+.
+A real-time web interface provides up-to-date analytics of Dental Hub data.

 In a time when tele-medicine is rapidly advancing in ways that are clinician-focused and often draw autonomy away from frontline health workers in rural areas, Dental Hub is designed around dental auxiliaries as experts in the BPOC+.
 Its purpose is to support and enhance the technician-patient interaction, strengthen the care pathway through documented referrals, and provide much needed evidence around BPOC+ implementation at a systems level.